- Why TCI?

 In March 2020, the Smithsonian Learning Lab published an article called “A Woman’s Place Is in the Curriculum: Teaching Women’s History through American Art and Portraiture.”
 The piece included three webinars.
 These educational modules explore women’s activism, the stories of influential women who broke barriers, and issues related to representation and authorship.
 By leveraging these instructional tools, your students can learn about Dolores Huerta, Lorraine Hansberry, and other inspiring role models.
 They’ll also develop critical thinking skills as they explore how women’s stories have been misrepresented by others throughout the years.

-With educational materials from TCI, you and your students will benefit from an engaging curriculum that elevates diverse voices.
+With educational materials from TCI, you and your students will benefit from an engaging curriculum that elevates learning.
 Teachers using TCI tools encourage their students to learn from a wide variety of sources.
 Explore our Current Connections for Free Lessons, Primary Source Activities, Biographies, and more!